Laser vs Ultrasonic vs Resistance Welding for Battery Tabs

 Advantages of Laser Welding:

-• High precision: The focused laser allows for minimal heat-affected zones, reducing the risk of damaging nearby components.
+• High precision: Minimal heat-affected zone, lower risk of damaging nearby components.

-• High speed: Laser welding can achieve rapid cycle times, making it suitable for large-scale production.
+• High speed: Rapid cycle times, ideal for high-volume production.

-• Flexibility: Can weld complex shapes and thin materials with consistent quality.
+• Flexibility: Handles complex shapes and thin materials with consistent results.

 Applications: Laser welding is widely used in electric vehicle (EV) battery modules and high-performance consumer electronics batteries, where reliability and long-term stability are critical.